kellanconway/archSetup/README.md

 use this on a fresh arch linux install

-kind of makes more like debian
+kind of makes it more like debian

+requires internet connection

 ```
 sudo pacman -S python3 git \